AnnaErshova/coding-exercises/README.md

 * Commentary added to ease following the code.

 Process:
-** Initialize an empty nested array of correct size.
+* Initialize an empty nested array of correct size.
 In this case it is 10 rows by 5 columns.
-** Populate row headers and column headers with correctly sorted unique values from the csv file.
+* Populate row headers and column headers with correctly sorted unique values from the csv file.
 (Both row and column headers are sorted in ascending order.)
-** Populate the rest of the array with appropriately matched content.
+* Populate the rest of the array with appropriately matched content.

 Code re-factoring:
 * I tried to find a good balance between usilizing Ruby's explicit nature and keeping all methods as coherent units.

 Directory contents:
-* I placed the original `testdata.csv`s file in the same directory as the solution file.
+* I placed the original `testdata.csv` file in the same directory as the solution file.
 * Two other files are created:
-⋅⋅* An intermediary `testdata_reworked.csv` that serves as a data reference for the solution.
+*  An intermediary `testdata_reworked.csv` that serves as a data reference for the solution.
 It allows for potential extra testing to see that this step is accomplished correctly before the solution is processed.
-⋅⋅* A final solution as a `solution_array.csv` file.
+*  A final solution as a `solution_array.csv` file.

 As part of my normal workflow, I would supplement this code with the following: